What’s better than a party package designed for you by celebrations expert, Darcy Miller?

-We originally published this vintage-inspired, wine country affair in 2012 and it’s as lovely today as it was at last peek!
+We originally featured this colorful wedding in 2011, and it’s just as fun today as it was then!

 Bride Shanda, who is an art teacher, made 1000 paper cranes for her wedding day.
 She and her groom, David, infused their wedding day with cultural influences from all over the globe.
 Details included bali flags and a mehendi design on the wedding cake.